mbarbin/bopkit/editor/README.md

 ARGUMENTS
        FILE (required)
-           file to format.
+           File to format.

 OPTIONS
        --add-extra-blank-line
-           add an extra blank line at the end.
+           Add an extra blank line at the end.

        --color=WHEN (absent=auto)
            Colorize the output.
 WHEN must be one of 'auto', 'always' or